biomousavi/gto/README.md

 # gto

-## Features
+### Features

+- Dynamically Lazy Loading Components
-- CI/CD implementation.
+- CI/CD implementation
+- Unit Test
+- Using Composition Pattern

 ### Minor features

 - Using jsdoc for documentations
 - Using Volta for node and npm versions
 - Linting for code and commit messages